ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 For Python, [NetworkX](https://networkx.github.io/) is fairly mature package.
 For quick interactive explorations, you can also use [gephi](https://gephi.org/) and/or [Cytoscape](https://cytoscape.org/).

+### Performance considerations

+Depending on how big and complex your network is, you may want to create a subgraph, work on it before applying changes to the entire dataset.
+You can also choose to work with the edge and/or node attributes in tabular format before applying them to the network.

 ### References

 A fairly academic introduction to networks can be found in [Social and Economic Networks](https://web.stanford.edu/~jacksonm/books.html#book).
 A more practical reference is [Complex Network Analysis in Python](http://www.networksciencelab.com/).